Tommy's PregnancyHub

 I think I may be pregnant already.
 What do I do?

-If you think you are pregnant contact your doctor for advice immediately.
-Don’t change or stop taking your medicine without speaking to them first.
-This could cause a more severe seizure, which could result in harm, or even death to you or your baby.
+If you think you are pregnant, contact your doctor for advice right away.
+Don’t change your treatment or stop taking your medicine without speaking to them first.

 Your menstrual cycle

 Some women with epilepsy have irregular periods.
-This can make it difficult to know when the best time is to try and get pregnant.
-Talk to your doctor if you have irregular periods.
-They may refer you to an epilepsy specialist if they think your epilepsy medicine is causing the problem.
+This can make it hard to know when the best time is to try and get pregnant.

 Polycystic ovary syndrome

 Polycystic ovary syndrome (PCOS) causes cysts on the ovaries and unusual hormone levels.
-This can stop a woman from ovulating, which makes it difficult to get pregnant.
-Any woman can be affected by PCOS but research suggests it’s more common in women with epilepsy.
+This can make it harder to get pregnant.

 Remember

-Epilepsy treatment and pregnancy
+Epilepsy treatment and pregnancy risks

-• spinal bifida
+• spina bifida

 • heart abnormalities